+Access to the surveillance system, software and data will be strictly limited to authorised operators and will be password protected and those with authority to view CCTV data.

+The school's authorised CCTV system operators are:

+- Headteacher.

+- Deputy Headteacher

+- Office Manager

+The school has authorised the following roles to make requests to view CCTV data:

+- Pastoral Leaders. - All members of the senior leadership team.

+The Head Teacher may authorise and document any additional person in the employment of Cavendish Education to view CCTV data for a specific event related to an identified purpose of the system.

-- 9.1.
-Access to the surveillance system, software and data will be strictly limited to authorised operators and will be password protected. - 9.2.
-The school's authorised CCTV system operators are: - Beth Elkins Headteacher - Tom Crawford IT Manager - Laura Cooper Data Processor/Admin Manager - Chris English Site Manager - 9.3.
-The main control facility is kept secure and locked when not in use. - 9.4.
-If, in exceptional circumstances, covert surveillance is planned, or has taken place, copies of the Home Office's authorisation forms will be completed and retained. - 9.5.
-Surveillance and CCTV systems will be tested for security flaws annually to ensure that they are always being properly maintained. - 9.6.
-Surveillance and CCTV systems will not be intrusive. - 9.7.
-The DPO and Headteacher will decide when to record footage, e.g. a continuous loop outside the school grounds to deter intruders. - 9.8.
-Any unnecessary footage captured will be securely deleted from the school system. - 9.9.
-Any cameras that present faults will be repaired immediately to avoid any risk of a data breach. - 9.10.
+The main control facility is kept secure and locked when not in use.
+If, in exceptional circumstances, covert surveillance is planned, or has taken place, copies of the Home Office's authorisation forms will be completed and retained.

+Surveillance and CCTV systems will be tested for security flaws annually to ensure that they are always being properly maintained.
+Surveillance and CCTV systems will not be intrusive.

+The DPO and headteacher will decide when to record footage, e.g. a continuous loop outside the school grounds to deter intruders.

+Any unnecessary footage captured will be securely deleted from the school system.
+Any cameras that present faults will be repaired immediately to avoid any risk of a data breach.
 Visual display monitors are located in the designated area.